ItThinkIoT/iot-protocol-cpp/README.md

 IoT Protocol is a protocol over TCP based on HTTP for light data traffic.

-**Motivation**: HTTP 1.1 (*http://*) request minimum size is 26 bytes (https://stackoverflow.com/a/25065027/1956719) and the HOST param is mandatory for all requests.
+**Motivation**: HTTP 1.1 (*http://*)  protocol uses too much data traffic for IoT context.
+Its request minimum size is 26 bytes (https://stackoverflow.com/a/25065027/1956719) and the HOST param is mandatory for all requests.

-The IOT_PROTOCOL (*iot://*) request minimum size is 8 bytes withless to require HOST param for requests.
+The IOT_PROTOCOL (*iot://*) is adapted for IoT context with light data traffic.
+Its request minimum size is 8 bytes withless to require HOST param for requests.

 ## Preamble Version 1